|Print this page||

 *Turkey recognizes the Republic of Macedonia with its constitutional name.

-NSPA = NATO Support Agency (formerly referred to as NAMSA)
+NSPA = NATO Support & Procurement Agency (formerly referred to as NAMSA)

-1. CTR = NATO "3-letter" Country Code Unique NATO “3-letter” codes published in STANAG 1059 and based upon the ISO 3166-1 alpha-3 codes to be used within NATO to distinguish geographical entities, nations and countries, whenever necessary.
+1. CTR = "3-letter" Country Code Unique “3-letter” country codes published in ISO 3166-1 alpha-3 codes' list to be used within the NATO Codification System (NCS) to distinguish geographical entities, nations and countries, whenever necessary.
+Country codes present in ISO 3166-1 but not listed here are valid country codes and must be accepted.
 Note that «the Former Yugoslav Republic of Macedonia» NATO code "FYR" is explicitly different from the ISO one "MKD".
 2. MOE Code - DRN 2833 These codes are also used as :

 - REFERENCE NUMBER ACTION ACTIVITY CODES (DRN 2900) ;